 Facebook is able to identify these people who are considering traveling, even before they’ve settled on a destination.

-So, in this case, it’s a great opportunity for a Washington state whale watching tour operator to target this traveler to influence their decision to go to Washington.
-The Facebook user sees this ad, and realizes if they go to Washington they can do some great hiking and also book a tour to see some whales.
-Or, it’s an opportunity for an airline to advertise to someone in New York a great deal on flights to the Blue Ridge Mountains for the dates that they’ve considered for their trip.
-Like everything in social media, tour operators want to make sure their content is stunning and alluring, you want to stand out against the other travel brands that are trying to attract the same travelers.
+So in this case, it’s a great opportunity for a Washington state whale watching tour operator to target this traveler to influence their decision to go to Washington.
+The Facebook user sees this ad and realizes that if they go to Washington, they can do some great hiking and also book a tour to see some whales.
+Or, it’s an opportunity for an airline to advertise a great deal on flights to the Blue Ridge Mountains to someone in New York for the dates that they’ve considered for their trip.
+Like everything in social media, tour operators want to make sure their content is stunning and alluring.
+You want to stand out against the other travel brands that are trying to attract the same travelers.